dkermer/tutorials/content/posts/Character_Endoding.md

 Unicode values are written in *hexadecimal* and start with U+.
 So, "A" is still represented by the number 65, but is written U+0041 (4*16+1=65).
 In many software, characters can be written with \x (ASCII) as `\x41` or  \u (Unicode) as `\u0041`.
 Unicode allows for [over a million codes](https://www.johndcook.com/blog/2019/09/02/number-of-possible-unicode-characters/): up to U+10FFFF, which takes 21 bits  (in software with an uppercase U and 8 digits, `\U0010FFFF`).
 Unlike in previous schemes, 1 byte is not necessarily 1 character.

-The primary codes are written using 4 hex digits, which allows for 65,536 characters.
-These include the characters for nearly all *modern* languages as well as many symbols.
-Six hex digits allows for archaic languages like cuneiform, [Emoji](https://www.nytimes.com/2017/10/18/magazine/how-the-appetite-for-emojis-complicates-the-effort-to-standardize-the-worlds-alphabets.html), and specialized symbols (ex. musical notes and playing cards: U+1F0A1= **🂡** ).
+The codes in the Basic Multilingual plane (BMP) are written using 4 hex digits, which allows for 65,536 characters.
+These allow for nearly all *modern* languages as well as many symbols.
+Six hex digits includes the supplemental planes, which allows for archaic languages like cuneiform, [Emoji](https://www.nytimes.com/2017/10/18/magazine/how-the-appetite-for-emojis-complicates-the-effort-to-standardize-the-worlds-alphabets.html), and specialized symbols (ex. musical notes and playing cards: U+1F0A1= **🂡** ).
 If you know its code, you can directly type [any character into Microsoft Word](https://support.office.com/en-us/article/insert-ascii-or-unicode-latin-based-symbols-and-characters-d13f58d3-7bcb-44a7-a4d5-972ee12e50e0).

 #### Unicode Implementations